 Search Engines

-Backstage supports 3 search engines by default, an in-memory engine called Lunr, ElasticSearch and Postgres.
-You can configure your own search engines by implementing the provided interface as mentioned in the search backend documentation.
+Backstage supports 3 search engines by default, an in-memory engine called Lunr, Postgres and Elasticsearch.

 Lunr